asharijaz328-cmd/asharijaz328-cmd/README.md

 * **StudyMind AI (Quantum Learning Workspace)** 🤖: An AI-powered learning platform where students can upload PDFs/videos, generate quizzes, and build personalized study roadmaps.
 * **CrownMill POS (Point of Sale)** 🛒: A comprehensive offline desktop POS system with secure login, receipt printing, and complete inventory & sales management.
-* **Full-Fledged E-Commerce Store** 🛍️: A responsive and scalable online store applying best practices in web development and digital marketing.
+* **E-Commerce Store** 🛍️: A responsive and scalable online store applying best practices in web development and digital marketing.

 ---